 A common question we hear from MSPs exploring Windows Virtual Desktop (WVD) is “what do I need to do to get started?”
-In this article, we will review the prerequisites for getting started with WVD and explain how to go about checking off each box.
+In this article, we will review the Windows Virtual Desktop prerequisites for getting started and explain how to go about checking off each box.
 The assumption for this article is that you will be deploying WVD using the Windows 10 Enterprise multi-session desktop OS and not Windows Server 2019 with RDS (which is technically also supported).

 To get started with WVD you need to be ready with the following 5 items: